aetharr/DockerExperiments/RaspberryPi (arm)/Scripts/README.md

 ## backup-volume.sh
 This script will allow you to backup the entire contents of a docker volume into a tar.
-To use it you will need the name of the docker container you wish to interact with, and the path to the folder which is stored in the volume, e.g. a website might be stored at /var/www/html
+To use it you will need the name of the docker container you wish to interact with, and the path to the folder which is stored in the volume, e.g. a website might be stored at /var/www/html and the name of the backup file you wish to generate

+(Bear in mind that paths saved in these tars are absolute)

+## restore-volume.sh
+This script will allow you to restore the entire contents of a docker volume from a tar.
+To use it you will need the name of the docker container you wish to interact with, the path to the folder which is stored in the volume, and finally the name of the backup file

+(The alpine-mini dockerimage is required for use with this script.)

 ## start-containers.sh and stop-containers.sh
 The point of these scripts is to allow you to launch multiple docker containers in one go from a single script.
 The commands will recurse into subdirectories from wherever you call them and either start or stop the containers.